valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 # Getting Started

+### Quick Evaluation - _no install_

+You can avoid any install by exploring this [Codespaces](sample project).
+This will enable to run the app, and customize / debug it using VSCode - all in your Browser.

+### Local Install

 API Logic Server is designed to make it easy to get started:

 * **Install and run Tutorial** -